awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

-# LOAD & SCALABILITY TESTS ON WORKSPACES
+# Load & Scalability Tests on Workspaces

 This Node script aims at enabling a developer to perform load & scalability tests on the creation, start, stop, termination, deletion of workspaces.